 Find the best virtual recruiting jobs on a freelancing marketplace like Upwork or join HR outsourcing companies.
 Once you join, post the jobs on LinkedIn.
 Don’t forget to add the Hiring badge to your profile to attract potential applicants.

 18. Become a Virtual Assistant

 - Requirements: administration, communication, and digital marketing skills

-A virtual assistant’s main responsibility is to help business owners or entrepreneurs with clerical tasks, like scheduling appointments and replying to inquiries.
+A virtual assistant’s primary responsibility is to help business owners or entrepreneurs with clerical tasks, like scheduling appointments and replying to inquiries.

 In some cases, virtual assistants also offer marketing support, such as formatting email newsletters and managing social media accounts.
-According to The Penny Hoarder, an assistant possessing these skills can earn up to $60/hour.
+An assistant with these additional skills can earn up to $60/hour.

-Start your own online business as a virtual assistant by looking for jobs on portals like Fiverr and Upwork.
-Additionally, create a website to market your services ‒ check out Virtual Nina Creative‘s website for inspiration.
+Start your own online business as a virtual assistant by looking for jobs on portals like Fiverr and Zirtual if you live in the US.
+Additionally, create a website to market your services.
+Check out Virtual Nina Creative‘s website for inspiration.

 19. Launch a Data Entry Service